aws/aws-codebuild-docker-images/local_builds/README.md

 **Optional:**
   -l        Used to override the default local agent image.
+  -r        Used to specify a report output directory.
   -c        Use the AWS configuration and credentials from your local host.
 This includes ~/.aws and any AWS_* environment variables.
   -p        Used to specify the AWS CLI Profile.
   -b        Used to specify a buildspec override file.
 Defaults to buildspec.yml in the source directory.